Good Price Homes

 Do you offer down payment assistance programs?

-How does your Rent-to-Own Program Work?
+How does your Rent with an Option to Buy Program Work?

-I want to see some
+I want to see some 'rent-to-own' homes,

 what is the next step?